What requirements must coffee comply with to be allowed on the European market?

 Organic and biodiversity-focused certification schemes

-There are other certification standards that use organic certification as a baseline, such as Demeter and SMBC Bird Friendly.
+Next to EU organic, there are other certification standards that use organic certification as a baseline, such as Demeter and SMBC Bird Friendly.
 Demeter is a biodynamic certification label and regarded as the highest grade of organic farming in the world.
 Demeter’s biodynamic certification requires biodiversity and ecosystem preservation, soil husbandry, livestock integration and prohibition of genetically engineered organisms.

 - Consult the International Trade Centre’s Standards Map database for a full overview of different organic labels and standards.